carlosmerlos29-commits/Streetlight-J-316-app/README.md

 # Firebase Studio

-Este es un proyecto de inicio de NextJS en Firebase Studio.
+This is a NextJS starter project in Firebase Studio.

-Para comenzar, echa un vistazo a src/app/page.tsx.
+To get started, take a look at src/app/page.tsx.